 - The GDPR provides definitions of "biometric" and "genetic" data.
 Practical examples of "genetic data" would be biological samples from an individual, such as chromosomal or DNA.
-Whilst "biometric data" should include fingerprints and facial recognition etc. - The definition of sensitive data no longer includes information relating to criminal convictions, but such data continues to benefit from special protection (Article 10). - As with the Directive, sensitive data is afforded more protection and requires more stringent conditions to be satisfied in order to legitimise its processing (Article 9). - The GDPR introduces a new concept of "pseudonymisation", which is defined as "the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately, and is subject to technical [such as encryption] and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person" (Article 4(5)). - Personal data which have undergone pseudonymisation, which could be attributed to a natural person by the use of additional information, should be considered to be information on an identifiable natural person (Recital 26).
+Whilst "biometric data" should include fingerprints and facial recognition etc. - The definition of sensitive data no longer includes information relating to criminal convictions, but such data continues to benefit from special protection (Article 10). - As with the Directive, sensitive data is afforded more protection and requires more stringent conditions to be satisfied in order to legitimise its processing (Article 9). - The GDPR introduces a new concept of "pseudonymisation", which is defined as "the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately, and is subject to technical [such as encryption] and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person" (Article 4(5)). - Pseudonymised data may fall within the scope of the definition of "personal data" depending on how difficult it is to attribute the pseudonym to a particular individual (Recital 26).
 However, pseudonymised data will be afforded certain relaxations from the requirements of the GDPR.
-For
+For example, where data is pseudonymised

-- example, where data is pseudonymised and encrypted, a company will not be required in the case of a data breach to inform a data subject of the breach (Article 32(1)(a) & Article 34(3)(a)). - The recitals state that anonymised data, namely data which does not relate to an identified or identifiable natural person or to personal data rendered anonymous, is not considered to be "personal data" and therefore falls outside the scope of the GDPR (Recital 26).
+- and encrypted, a company will not be required in the case of a data breach to inform a data subject of the breach (Article 32(1)(a) & Article 34(3)(a)). - The recitals state that anonymised data, namely data which does not relate to an identified or identifiable natural person or to personal data rendered anonymous, is not considered to be "personal data" and therefore falls outside the scope of the GDPR (Recital 26).